Elvis Was Not a Mentalist

 PB speaks of the need for the egoism to be completely crushed out of a man.
 I know, Adyashanti sometimes speaks differently.
 He feels that such a belief system about a spiritual battle has been built up in the traditions that prevents ordinary people from getting realized.
 Well, that may be true, but no one said you have to go looking for it.
 It will find you if it has to.
 Adya also says that ones ego must be ground down to ash.
 I think each person has to see where they are at, therefore, and what is true for them, but also know that there is precedent for much of what has been quoted here:

-This is just an extreme example of my own posed to suggest the tenacity of this "thought".
-It is not one's usual experience or a model for practice.
-For this each person must find what form or description of his sense of self fits for his particular inquiry if it is to be fruitful.
-Simply inquiring "who am I' is useless if it doesn't resonate within oneself.
+So the previous analogy is simply an extreme description posed to suggest the tenacity of this "thought" or "feeling".
+It must be noted that formal self-inquiry is not the only way to enlightenment.
+And much depends on the esoteric streams of grace or enlightened help supporting the practitioner.
+Extremes of ‘ego-death’ are not one's usual experience, or a model for practice.
+It is however a core existential dilemma as a separate self in felt human form.
+For one who has reached or been reduced to this point there is really little else to actively do.
+For those so inclined, however, each person must find what form or description of his sense of self fits for his particular inquiry if it is to be fruitful.
+Simply inquiring "who am I' is useless if it doesn't resonate deep within oneself.
 Maharshi once said to a disciple to consider, not "who am I?", but rather, "what is this 'me'?"
+Asking "what am I" may avoid some of the possible self-centeredness that can accompany "Who am I?"
 Whatever phrase most closely fits what one feels to be himself as a separate entity is likely to be a useful form of inquiry.
-It must really grab you.
-And it IS a form of inquiry, not, as Ramana emphasized, a rote question or mantra - one is to look and see and find out if what he thinks is himself is true or not.
+It must really grab you, or it is just an intellectual mind game with little value or efficacy.
+And it IS a form of inquiry we re talking about, not, as Ramana emphasized, a rote question or mantra - one is to look and see and find out if what he identifies as himself is true or not.

 Sri Nisargadatta Maharaj, in I Am That, seemed to concur with Ramana that the inquiry is into not only the "thought" of "I", but also the "feeling" or basic sense of "I".
 This eliminates some possible confusion: